 Functions are blocks of code that run on demand without the need to manage any infrastructure.
 Develop on your local machine, test your code from the command line (using

 doctl), then deploy to a production namespace or App Platform — no servers required.
 Learn more about functions.

 Serverless architecture is a way to design web applications and services that doesn’t rely on managing backend infrastructure.
 In a serverless architecture, cloud providers like DigitalOcean provision, manage, and scale the backend servers and components required to host applications.

 DigitalOcean Functions is a function as a service (FaaS) platform.
 Functions lets you deploy code that can perform the same tasks as a traditional API without the requirement of setting up a server to manage the requests.
 Each function you deploy is assigned a unique URL which you can use to anonymously test the function.
 You can invoke your functions and inspect their logs and results directly from your terminal.

-Functions is a good fit for simple or repetitive functions with variable workloads.
+Functions is a good fit for small or repetitive functions with variable workloads.
 Functions only run in response to events or requests, and you’re only charged for what you use, so they’re most cost-effective for components with fluctuating amounts of requests.

 DigitalOcean Functions and other FaaS products are designed for ease of deployment without any need to consider the underlying infrastructure.
 If you want more control over your production environment, consider using App Platform, our PaaS offering or Droplets, our Linux-based VMs.

-The control panel has a simple editor with the ability to invoke your functions, change its input parameters, and view its output and logs.
+The control panel has a basic editor with the ability to invoke your functions, change its input parameters, and view its output and logs.
 You can also create, edit, and destroy functions and namespaces through the control panel.